 A student must complete their studies in not more than 150% of the published length of the program.
 (For purposes of this component, "published length of the program" refers to the required number of credits.)
-For example, the MBA program requires completion of 30 credit hours to meet the degree requirements.
-A student who does not complete the program with 45 credits (150% of the total credit required) will become ineligible for additional student loans and the student will lose financial aid eligibility from the university.
+For example, the MBA program requires the completion of 30 credit hours to meet the degree requirements.
+A student who is on financial aid and does not complete the program within 45 credits (150% of the total credit required) will become ineligible for additional student loans and lose financial aid eligibility.